ying-teaching/python-book/notes/Ch05-functions/module.md

 ## 1 Module: What and Why

-A `module` is a Pyhon code file.
+A `module` is a Python code file.
 Or you can say a Python file is a module.
 A module usually consists of a set of closely-related functions.

 Python uses three constructs to organize an application:

-- a funtion to group statements, in a source code file.
+- a function to group statements, in a source code file.
 - a module to group functions in a Python source code file.
 One file is a module.
-- a pacakge to group files, usually in one or more folders.
+- a package to group files, usually in one or more folders.
 A folder can be a package.

-The reason is rather simple, putting all functions into a single file is not appropirate for big programs.
-Putting functions into diffrent files are easy to read/write and easy to collaborate.
+The reason is rather simple, putting all functions into a single file is not appropriate for big programs.
+Putting functions into different files are easy to read/write and easy to collaborate.
 Packages are used to organize a large functional area.
 For example, all math functions or network requests.

 ## 2 Use Modules

 To make it simple, we put all modules in the same folder.
-In real applications, you may want to use foders to organize files into packages.
+In real applications, you may want to use folders to organize files into packages.
 For beginners, a fold with multiple Python scripts files/modules should be enough to write a non-trivial program.

 To use a module, you use `import module_name` to import a module.
 The module name is the Python script file name with the `.py` postfix.
 Then you can use `module_name.function_name` to call a function defined in the module.